bsn-si/figaro-cli/README.md

 ```

 ## Tests
-In the `test` folder you'll find a simple e2e test script for testing all features of the contract.
-From instantiating a new cw20 token to confirmation of a delivery by a courier.
+In the `test` folder you'll find a simple e2e test script for running all features of the contract: from instantiating a new cw20 token to confirmation of a delivery by a courier.

 ``` bash
 cd test/